 On Thursday, September 21, don’t miss the WAVE BOOKS Bus Tour Reading.
 This is one of only two Pennsylvania stops on the reading schedule; the other is Pittsburgh on Sept 20.
 The event will begin at 6:00 PM in Bucknell Hall on the Bucknell University campus.

-Wave Books Poetry Bus Tour is the biggest literary event of 2006.
+Stopping at 50 cities in 50 days, the Wave Books Poetry Bus Tour is the biggest literary event of 2006.
 Throughout September and October, over one hundred poets, along with musicians, filmmakers and journalists, will participate as the bus traverses North America, bringing innovative poetry to big cities and small towns across the U.S. and Canada.
 Sponsored by Wave Books, the poetry bus will go more places with more poets reading more poems than was ever previously believed possible.

 Beginning September 4 and ending October 27, the bus tour will visit a variety of venues, including the Space Needle in Seattle, the Naval Academy in Annapolis, MD, the Museum of Natural History in LA, the Green Mill in Chicago, the DiA Arts Center in New York, and a number of bookstores, galleries, bars, prisons and schools all across the US and Canada.